 Several months ago, Side Street Grill had burned down.
 The restaurant is on the verge of being rebuilt and should reopen soon.
 I am anxious for this, because it is one of my favorite restaurants that I sorely miss.
 I wish the place the best of luck and hope to dine there again soon.

-SIDE NOTE: Since writing this review, Side Street Grill has reopened and is better than ever!
+UPDATE: Since writing this review, Side Street Grill has reopened and is better than ever!

 Was originally posted on Urbanspoon on July 27, 2010

 Not What It Used To Be

 When I posted this review three years ago, I held the belief that Side Street Grill made some of the best steaks in Memphis.
 Unfortunately, the steaks that I had recently don't measure up to the quality of the restaurant's past.
 On the night of its reopening, I ordered one of my favorites from Side Street, the marinated rib eye.
 From what I could remember, the steak was tough to chew and lacked the flavor that I'm accustomed to.
 I attributed the bad steak to an exhausted kitchen staff that couldn't handle the large crowd that attended the restaurant's reopening.
 Fast forward to today, where the steaks aren't any better.

 On June 23, 2013, I went to Side Street Grill for brunch before heading toward Downtown.
 I yearned for something different, and I assumed that the restaurant could accommodate me.
 When I looked over the menu, I saw a lot of things that interested me.
 In the end, I chose the one item that I felt needed redemption.
 In getting the Steak-N-Eggs, I hoped that Side Street Grill would restore my confidence that it was the place for steaks.
 Unfortunately, that didn't happen.